Saleh-Albrahim/Saleh-blog/README.md

-# Aswat
+# Saleh Blog
-This Project is  Strawpoll system Where

-User can create poll and share the link and let the pepole vote
+This Project is Simple Blog system where newsletters and other informative articles can be posted by experts for the benefit of the customers.

 ## Getting Started